bycs-lp/moodle-format_mimo/AI_README.md

 - Update caches after any tag/tagset change; otherwise wall rendering will show stale logos/colors.
 - Keep AI-facing docs (this file + README) updated when adding new options or data flows to minimize forgotten invariants.
 - **Version Compatibility**: The plugin automatically detects Moodle version and uses appropriate classes/templates.
 The split is at Moodle 5.1 (branch 501) where MDL-86337 moved activity chooser to core_courseformat.
 Test changes in both 5.0 and 5.1+ environments.
+- **Linter warnings**: Expect false positives for dynamic class loading, missing namespaces in legacy code, and global variable usage—these are intentional Moodle patterns, not bugs.

 ## Version Compatibility Details